clarkwinkelmann/flarum-ext-emojionearea/README.md

 However Flarum now switched to Twemoji, which means the images shown in the picker and those inserted in the post will be (slightly or radically) different.

+> As we bundle the emojione and emojioneArea libraries, the javascript for this extension is > 650kB, which can easily double or triple your assets size ⚠️ It's up to you to decide if it's worth it.

 Install it:

     composer require clarkwinkelmann/flarum-ext-emojionearea